madiali/mips-emulator/README.md

 `catsAndDogs.json` has the special types `InstructionMemory`, `DataMemory`, `BitmapMemory`, `ScreenMemory`, `Keyboard`, and `Accelerometer`.

-However, LED and Sound are not considered special types because they do not serve any special purpose (e.g., I/O) in the emulator.
+LED and Sound are not considered special types because they do not serve any special purpose (e.g., I/O) in the emulator.
 That is, the emulator does not show 12 LED's on the screen or play sound (unsupported, as of now).
 Thus, LED and Sound are mapped with type `DataMemory` at the appropriate memory addresses so that you can at least inspect the values at those memory addresses in the Other Memory tab in the emulator.

 ```json
 {